 About User Experience

 Many companies will say that they apply UX principles to all their work, but the reality is that they don't.
 Conducting user interviews or making flowcharts, wireframes or preparing personas does not really change things.
 Again, it's a set of mind, the curiosity and empathy—do not mix it with compassion—that allows you to truly understand and respect people's position without judging their actions.
 This is where the sum of your life experience comes handy, and for me, this is where I can put on my architecture, graphic design, or user experience lens.
 It's the mix method approach which generates the best outcome.
 You need to explore before you can validate.

 UX Design is a necessity—you should not even mention it.
 It really makes no sense to go ahead and design something based only on your assumptions.
 Of course, if you are experienced, the result may be good.
 Sometimes you may even strike exactly into the centre of the problem, but in most cases, it is a recipe for disaster.
 Once you learn what UX offers, there is no way back.
 It doesn't matter how you call it—it's about what it brings to the process.
 Watching how your design is explored and understood is priceless.

 About Design Process

 For me, Service Design Approach provides the best of all worlds.
-Instead of focusing on just one aspect or step of the project, I like to move far back in an attempt to understand what goes through the mind of a person who is not using the service yet, but may in the future.
-With some help from cognitive psychology and behavioural science designer can take advantage of available knowledge and learn how people connect and communicate with the world.
-For instance, knowing how Peripheral Vision controls our impression and sense of an environment allows to build a certain feel of the product.
-Often the journey a person takes while using the product you are working on defines the acutal process.
+Instead of focusing on just one aspect or step of the project, I like to move far back in an attempt to understand what goes through the mind of a person who is not using the service yet but may in the future.
+With some help from cognitive psychology and behavioural science, the designer can take advantage of the available knowledge and learn how people connect and communicate with the world.
+For instance, knowing how Peripheral Vision controls our impression and sense of an environment allows building a certain feel of the product.
+Often the journey a person takes while using the product you are working on defines the actual process.